Allston Brighton/Boston College Community Fund

 We received a total of nineteen applications (eight for beautification, eight for youth development and three for civic engagement).

-Boston College Neighborhood Improvement Fund (Available Spring and Fall)
+Boston College Neighborhood Improvement Fund (Available Spring)

 Beginning in Spring 2015, as part of a package of public benefits related to its Institutional Master Plan, Boston College will provide $2,564,000 to projects that enhance the public realm and for which public sources of financing may be unavailable or inadequate.